charles-n/email-automation/python/readme.md

 * have multiple attachments to include: csv files, ggplot outputs, etc.

 This may require
-* intermediate programming skills in R
+* intermediate programming skills in Python
 * Microsoft Outlook 2016
 * Windows PowerShell Version 5.1
 * Python version 3.6.7